About Crawling Speed

-Connectors are crawling live systems that are installed and maintained by a variety of different companies.
-Two SharePoint 2019 servers installed at two different locations will most likely not offer the same performance.
+Connectors crawl live systems that are installed and maintained by a variety of different companies.
+For instance, two SharePoint 2019 servers installed at two different locations will most likely not offer the same performance.

 The following factors can influence server performance:

-If the server isn’t responsive, connector calls will take much more time to execute, thus significantly decreasing the crawling speed.
+If the server isn’t responsive, connector calls will take longer to execute, therefore significantly decreasing the crawling speed.

 If a high number of users are using the system while the connector crawls it, the system performance can be impacted.
-The server can also be under high load when it contains more data than recommended for its infrastructure.
+The server can also be under high load when it contains more data than is recommended for its infrastructure.

 Infrastructure (only for on-premises servers)

-Most systems are recommended to be installed on a dedicated and complete Windows servers or virtual machines.
+Most systems are recommended to be installed on dedicated and complete Windows servers or virtual machines.

-The connector performance also heavily relies on the APIs performance of the systems it crawls, regardless of your server configuration.
+The connector performance also heavily relies on the API performance of the systems it crawls, regardless of your server configuration.
 Certain APIs have limited capacity, and that limitation impacts the number of items per hour the related connectors can process.

-There’s no direct solution; the only thing you can do is to decrease the other factors affecting the crawling performance to lessen the impact of the system APIs.
+There’s no direct solution; the only thing you can do is decrease the other factors affecting the crawling performance to lessen the impact of the system API.

 Cloud services and even installed servers have implemented throttling to protect their APIs.
 The effect of throttling on the connectors is drastic and there are no solutions to bypass it.
 Throttling means that some requests of the connectors are refused or slowed down.

-Exchange Online has strict throttling policies that aren’t configurable, and this is one of the reasons why Coveo doesn’t recommend crawling emails.
-The amount of email content is huge, and keeps increasing, but the crawling performance is poor due to Exchange throttling policies.
+Exchange Online has strict throttling policies that aren’t configurable, and this is one reason why Coveo doesn’t recommend crawling emails.
+The amount of email content is large, and keeps increasing, but the crawling performance is poor due to Exchange’s throttling policies.

 Some systems have throttling policies that you can modify to allow Coveo connectors to bypass them.
 Contact Coveo Support for more information.

 The Web connector self-throttles to one request per second to follow internet politeness norms.
 If you want to crawl your own web site and don’t mind increasing the load, you can unlock the crawling speed.

 Frequency of Errors